 We have mixed Year Group classes.
 Giant and Duckling Class - has Reception and Pre-school provision for 3-4 year olds ,Trendle Class has Year 1 and Year 2 class and Abbey Class has Year 3 and 4.

-In addition to this curriculum approach we have discrete Phonic & Spelling teaching sessions in all classes, usually four times a week.
+In addition to this curriculum approach we have discrete Phonic & Spelling teaching sessions in all classes, usually five times a week.
 We currently use the Read, Write Inc Phonics programme to support our teaching of phonics in Reception and Year 1.
-The children then move onto the Read, Write Inc Spelling Programme in Years 2, 3 and 4.
-We also have guided reading and independent reading activities each day (please see our Teaching and Learning policy and our Spelling Policy (under Key Information and Policies) for further details).
+The children then move onto the Read, Write Inc Spelling Programme in Years 2, 3 and 4 and the Comprehension Programme.
+We are currently preparing our more able readers to move onto Accelerated Reader books when they finish the Read, Write Inc programme and are fluent readers.
+For more teaching and learning details please see our Teaching and Learning policy and our Spelling Policy (under Key Information and Policies).

 Our values are strong and driven by our faith.
 All our rewards are linked to how we behave according to our values and how we are developing as learners.